zottwickel/Hangman/README.md

 # Hangman
-I made and deployed a hangman app at https://mysterious-forest-62052.herokuapp.com/
+I used sinatra to make a hangman app.

 # Notes